Table of Contents

 Patients also develop fatigue, sweats and can have anorexia.
 Due to the circulating immune complexes, other organs might be involved.
 In that scenario, patients can develop myalgia, arthralgia, headaches or confusion.

 In addition to the previously mentioned picture of acute infective endocarditis, patients can also present with subacute bacterial endocarditis.
-In that scenario, patients usually have a flulike illness that is more than 2 weeks in duration.
+In that scenario, patients usually have a flu-like illness that lasts for more than two weeks.
 Subacute bacterial endocarditis is more common in patients with congenital heart disease.

 Diagnostic Workup for Pediatric Infective Endocarditis